-Media profile of Swinburne astronomer Dr Alan Duffy with appearences on TV, radio and print speaking on dark matter, dark energy, galaxy formation, indigenous astronomy and alien worlds.
+Media profile of Swinburne astronomer Associate Professor Alan Duffy with appearences on TV, radio and print speaking on dark matter, dark energy, galaxy formation, indigenous astronomy and alien worlds.
 He is an experienced public speaker, science communicator and science expert in Melbourne.

 I am a passionate believer that any science concept can be explained to any audience in a fun and accessible way.
 I've tried to prove that's true on topics as diverse as Black Holes to Alien Worlds in more than 90 TV interviews (including fortnightly ABC Breakfast and regular Ten's The Project segments), over 100 radio broadcasts, a column in theconversation, articles for Cosmos Magazine and ABC The Drum, and many more print / online pieces besides.
 I have a lot of fun asking (and I hope answering!) those questions that the audience at home would be curious about.
 See my CV for more.

 The new ABC Radio National science podcast hit the airwaves and I cannot be prouder of this show.
 Alongside my rantings is the insightful, measured yet ever enthusiastic explanations of my friend and co-star Dr Amanda Bauer.
 The entire series is run by the ABC's astoundingly talented producer Joel Werner.
 Subscribe and have a listen wherever you get your podcasts (iTunes).

 Deeply honoured to be featured alongside everyday Australian legends as Commbank’s Australian of the Day campaign.
 Fun chatting to them about my work on Dark Matter as well as helping inspire and educate Australians about the awesomeness of science.

 I was delighted when three RMIT students asked me to help explain the Aurora (the Northern / Southern lights) with them in this fantastic animation.
 There's something really engaging about this old school style that more recent digital graphics can miss.
 But decide for yourself..!